A–Z of fruit and vegetables

 You may well recognise red, yellow, green and orange peppers, but did you know that some are even white or purple?
 If you're not fond of the way one colour tastes, try another.
 The green ones are less sweet – red peppers are actually ripened green peppers.
 They are delicious roasted!

-This fruit comes from the same family as the pear, but it can't be eaten raw.
+This fruit comes from the same family as pear, but can't be eaten raw.
 Slices of quince go well with apple in desserts such as apple crumble.
-Quince smells of perfume when cooked, and some people use it as an air freshener for their home or car.
+Quince smells of perfume when cooked, and some people use it as an air freshener.

 While some radishes are small and red, others are large, white and shaped like carrots.
 Some of the red ones have pretty names like Cherry Belle and Scarlet Globe.
 Radishes give salad a real ZING!
 They have a peppery taste and are really crunchy.